cswry/OSEDiff/README.md

 ```

 ## 📏 Benchmark Results
 For convenient comparison, we provide OSEDiff's test results on the RealSR benchmark and DrealSR benchmark in the `preset/datasets/benchmark_realsr/results_osediff` and `preset/datasets/benchmark_drealsr/results_osediff` directory.
+For the DIV2K validation benchmark, due to the large number of images, we have uploaded the test results to [Google Drive](https://drive.google.com/file/d/1WWYVholKl6f-Ef4g5starGFsB2X79Pqe/view?usp=sharing).
 These benchmarks were directly copied from [StableSR](https://huggingface.co/datasets/Iceclear/StableSR-TestSets?row=0).
 Additionally, we also provide a script for testing IQA (Image Quality Assessment).
 ```
 python test_metrics.py \
 --inp_imgs preset/datasets/benchmark_realsr/results_osediff \